AI for Internal Finance Teams — Free webinar on using Claude/AI for variance commentary. June 4, 11 am AEST. Register now →

 The MYOB angle for wholesale distributors

 Not every wholesale distributor needs a dedicated AP automation layer.
-The signal is invoice volume, combined with process complexity.
+The signal is invoice volume combined with process complexity.

 The practical case for connecting the systems

-In a manual wholesale AP workflow, human judgment is applied to every invoice — routine or not.
+In a manual wholesale AP workflow, human judgment is applied to every invoice - routine or not.
 The AP officer makes coding decisions on invoices that have the same format from the same supplier every week.
 She manually cross-references PO numbers that could be automatically matched.
-She checks supplier bank details by memory or informal comparison.
+She checks supplier bank details from memory or informal comparison.
 She identifies duplicates by scanning her email history.

-For a wholesale distributor processing 150 to 300 invoices per month, the volume reduction in manual AP work is substantial.
-Finance officers are working the exceptions queue — typically fifteen to thirty minutes per day — rather than processing every invoice manually.
+For a wholesale distributor processing 150 to 300 invoices per month, the reduction in manual AP work is substantial.
+Finance officers are working the exceptions queue - typically fifteen to thirty minutes per day - rather than processing every invoice manually.
 Month-end close reflects the month’s actual activity rather than the month’s activity plus a reconciliation of the prior month’s errors.

 Sources: ACCC National Anti-Scam Centre - Targeting Scams Report 2024 · ATO - e-invoicing and invoice processing in Australia · ATO record-keeping requirements for business · Australian Bureau of Statistics - Wholesale Trade industry data